 Step 1 – Ensure all your alarms have been installed and tested and the RadioLINK interconnection has been established (all alarms sound when a test button is pressed).

 Step 2 – Insert a small, flat, screwdriver into the House Code slot on the side of the alarm or RadioLINK base.
-For 10-year Lithium primary powered alarms, rotate them off their bases and press the button next to the antenna.

 Step 3 – Hold it in until the blue LED comes on solidly, then release.

 Step 4 – Remove the screwdriver and the blue LED will flash once every 5 seconds (approx.) to indicate that it is in House Code mode and is looking for other alarms.
 For the 10-year Lithium primary power models, reattached them to their bases and look for the blue flashing LED.